medusajs/medusa/docs/content/advanced/backend/taxes/inclusive-pricing.md

 ## Introduction

-Countries have different tax rates, even if they share the same currency.
-In these cases, using one tax-exclusive price for a currency that is used by multiple countries or regions can show different price to the customer based on the tax rate of each region.
+Tax Inclusive pricing allows you to set the final prices for products and shipping options regardless of the customer's applicable tax rates.
+When tax-inclusive prices are used, Medusa automatically calculates the tax amount for a given price.

-Using Tax Inclusive Pricing, you can just specify the price that should be displayed to the customer for a specific currency.
+This can be useful when some countries have the same currency but have different tax rates.
+If you want your prices to be the same across these countries, you have to manage two price lists to account for the tax differences.
+Using tax-inclusive pricing you only have to specify the price once.

 Then, Medusa handles calculating the tax amount using the tax rate and the tax-inclusive price.
 This is managed in the backend and relayed to accounting and analytics tools.